huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

-Focus on the internal, not the external.
+Focus on the internal scorecard, not the external validation.
 Be primarily internally driven.
 You don't need to impress anyone but yourself.
 You become inhumanly strong when you try to impress only one person: YOU.
 You are always going to win the "YOU" game.